tamastitkos/math/README.md

    [to appear in Physical Review A]

-2. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha)
+2. Isometries of Lipschitz-free Banach spaces (with M. Cúth and M. Doucha) [to appear in the Journal of the London Mathematical Society]

 3. Isometric rigidity of Wasserstein spaces over Euclidean spheres (with Gy.P.
 Gehér, A. Hrušková, and D. Virosztek) <br />
-   [to appear in Journal of Mathematical Analysis and Applications]
+   [to appear in the Journal of Mathematical Analysis and Applications]

 4. Isometric rigidity of the Wasserstein space W<sub>1</sub>(G) over Carnot groups (with Z.M.
 Balogh and D. Virosztek)